wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/manage.md

 #### Create a role group for each agency
 Role groups are used to control who can see the eDiscovery cases in the Microsoft 365 Compliance Center.
 This means that eDiscovery managers and investigators can only see the eDiscovery cases in their agency.
 Role groups also control who can assign members to an eDiscovery case.
 This means eDiscovery managers and investigators can only assign members to cases that they themselves are a member of.
 We recommend that you create a role group by copying the built-in eDiscovery Managers group, adding the appropriate members, and removing roles that may not be applicable to your needs.

-To create the role groups, go to the **Permissions** page in the [Security & Compliance Center](https://security.microsoft.com?azure-portal=true) and create a role group for each team in each agency that will use compliance boundaries and eDiscovery cases to manage investigations.
+To create the role groups, go to the **Permissions** page in the [Microsoft 365 Defender portal](https://security.microsoft.com?azure-portal=true) and create a role group for each team in each agency that will use compliance boundaries and eDiscovery cases to manage investigations.

 Using the Contoso compliance boundaries sample scenario, four role groups need to be created and the appropriate members added to each one.
 - Fourth Coffee eDiscovery Managers